scrappyCoco/Etl/README.md

 Then we have to deserialize our structured message to different raw tables without any transformation, but only with adding columns for references between tables.

-We have a module, that regularly executing: filling a batch from the Raw level, automatically transforming it (xml, csv, json) to tables with adding two columns, that are unique identify the row in the target table.
-They are: date-time of the batch, and row number inside this batch.
+We have a module, that regularly executing: filling a batch from the Raw Level, automatically transforming it (xml, csv, json) to tables with adding two columns, that are unique identify the row in the target table.
+They are: date-time of the batch (BatchDt), and row number inside this batch (BatchRowId).

 Example of table Payment in the Stage Level:
 ```